 - Book accommodation in advance, especially for summer.
 I personally recommend Hattvika Lodge: it’s clean, cosy, comfortable, well-located and has modern amenities.
 The view across the harbour is beautiful and you also get access to a sauna.
-The owner is friendly and helpful – you can tell he genuinely cares about the welfare of every guest.
-You will feel valued and well taken care of!
 Otherwise, various other lodges are a quick Google away and there are lots of options on Airbnb.

 - Do your research and you’ll definitely be able to find accommodation that suits you and your budget.
 Lofoten offers both the luxury/upscale stuff and cheaper options for budget travellers.
-Trust me, they know exactly what kind of crowd is coming here — older folks with money to spare, artists, young travellers, outdoorsy folk — and cater to it.
+They know exactly what kind of crowd is coming here — older folks with money to spare, artists and young outdoorsy travellers — and cater to it.

 - If you didn’t know, get to know: Norway is expensive.
-(I thought Iceland was expensive – compared to Norway, it seems like a dollar store.)
-So buy your winter gear outside of Norway, not in it!
+(It makes Iceland look like a dollar store) So buy your winter gear outside of Norway, not in it!

-If you’re looking to get outdoors, this is the playground for you.
-Lofoten markets itself towards adventure-seekers.
+Lofoten is a giant outdoors playground marketing itself towards adventure-seekers.
 There are hiking trails galore, sea kayaking and biking and climbing, surfing is popular year-round and of course photography is the all-star attraction.
 This website is a good place to start for general inspiration.

 For hiking specifically, I found http://www.68north.com/outdoors/hiking-introduction/ to be incredibly informative and useful.
 There are hikes for every level, ranging from easy coastal walks to “steep mountain scrambles”, and many of the trails have far-reaching views of mountains plummeting down to the sea.

 I did two hikes that totally exemplified this.
 The first hike was at Ryten.
 I have reasonably good baseline fitness and found it fairly straightforward.
 The hike led to an awesome panoramic view over Kvalvika beach, and the whole thing was a leisurely three-ish hours (there and back).
 The Reinebringen trail, on the other hand, was no small task.
 Previously, no clear trail had been established at Reinebringen.
 Now, they’re in the process of building stairs.
 You can take these stairs about 3/4 of the way up, but beyond that they haven’t been finished (at the time of writing) and it turns into more of a climb than a hike.
 We relied heavily on our spikes for grip and had to use our hands to pull us up.
 It is very steep and not to be underestimated.
-Only come here in the winter if you know what you’re doing!
+Only come here in the winter if you know what you’re doing.
+In fact, I would say only those with local knowledge should come through this way in the winter.
 Buy a map with marked trails and run your choices past locals as they’ll be able to tell you which routes are safer than others.
 Overall, summer is best for hiking.

 This section deserves its own header because it’s one of the biggest reasons why people want to come here – you can’t blame them, what for all the photos of northern lights dancing above Lofoten (one of which I have also taken).

-Yes, seeing the northern lights in Lofoten is amazing.
+Seeing the northern lights in Lofoten is one of those blow-you-away beautiful moments that’ll stick with you for the rest of your life.
 You really couldn’t hope for a better backdrop.
-When it all comes together, it’s truly breathtaking.
-But, truth be told, Lofoten isn’t necessarily your best bet for the northern lights.
-In theory, it should be great for seeing the lights since it lies beneath the Auroral Oval, but it’s the unpredictable weather that can screw it up.
-Lofoten gets a lot of rainfall and the sky can be cloudy.
-You really need clear skies to see the lights.
-Seeing them in Lofoten is certainly possible, but if seeing the northern lights is your main reason for going to Norway then you’re better off heading somewhere with more stable weather (and therefore clearer skies) like Tromsø.
+But Lofoten isn’t necessarily your best bet for the northern lights.
+In theory, it should be great for seeing the lights since it lies beneath the Auroral Oval, but it’s the unpredictable weather here that can screw it up.
+Lofoten gets a lot of rainfall and the sky is often cloudy.
+You really need clear skies to see the lights properly.
+Seeing them in Lofoten is absolutely possible, but if seeing the northern lights is the main purpose of your visit to Norway then you’re better off heading somewhere with more stable weather (and therefore clearer skies) like Tromsø.

 The way the northern lights looks compared to the photos depends on how strong they are.
 If the lights are weak, they just look like a faint green smudge in the sky.
 You might be disappointed and think – “is that it!?”
-But if you take a long exposure shot of that faint green smudge, it looks amazing — you won’t believe the difference between what the camera captures and what you’re actually (hardly) seeing.
-It’ll show up stronger on the camera than it looked in real life.
-In that scenario, the photographic mechanism doesn’t accurately capture what the human eye really saw and instead creates something better.
+But if you take a long exposure shot of that faint green smudge, it comes out looking ten times as strong.
+The difference between what the camera captures and what you’re actually (hardly) seeing is breathtaking.
+It’ll show up much brighter on the camera than it looked in real life.
+In this case, the photographic mechanism doesn’t accurately capture what the human eye really saw and instead creates something better.

-But if the lights are strong — then they look way, way better in real life than anything your camera could ever hope to capture.
-A strong northern lights show looks even better than the photos.
-It is explosive, vibrant, clear; it ripples across the star-studded night sky like a living creature.
-The sheer scale, clarity and movement of it is something you can only properly store in your memory, not your SD card.
+On the flip side: if the lights are strong, they look much better in real life than anything your camera could ever hope to capture.
+A strong northern lights show trumps photos every time.
+It is explosive, vivid; rippling across the star-studded night sky like a living creature.
+The scale and movement of it is something you can only properly store in your memory, not your SD card.
 No doubt the photos will look fantastic, but if the aurora borealis is lighting up the whole sky it might even overwhelm your camera and cause the image to look a little washed out!
-That’s how strong they can get.

-Either way, you’ll come away with something good.
+Bottom line is: either way, you’ll come away with something good on camera.